A1P0/beau/README.md

 `dword`, `qword`.
 We know exactly the size of those values immediately.
 I chose this over the more common (lately) `i8` - `i64` simply for aesthetic purposes.
-Numbers in identifiers clutter appearance, and its not like we save that much space by saying `i8` over `byte` anyway, these keywords should only be used for definitions anyway.
+Numbers in identifiers clutter appearance, and its not like we save that much space by saying `i8` over `byte` anyway, these keywords are only being used for definitions.

 #### Pointer syntax
 Beau is meant to be clean and readable, so a change I've implemented for